 Did you know that the first known culinary use of chocolate took place in Mexico?
 The Mayans were the first known people to cultivate cocoa plantations.
 However, back then they did not make it be the sweet treat that we know today as chocolate.
 They just used it to make a bitter beverage which they drank during spiritual rituals.
 But today, there are a wide variety of hot creamy chocolate drinks and blocks of chocolate that are worth buying as a souvenir for your friends or family.

+Talavera pottery is known for its vibrant colors and intricate patterns.
+Each piece is hand-painted, making it a work of art.
+You can find these beautiful ceramics in markets across the country.
 If big and colorful vases, bowls, or cups sound like a great idea for your home decor then you will love Talavera pottery.
 This style of pottery features white and blue color aspects and is the most exported style of pottery in Mexico.
 The items are decoratively-painted with a mixture of Spanish and pre-Hispanic designs.
 There are various designs and colors.
 This means you can’t miss finding an item that will fit your home and décor.

 This is the best gift for someone who loves to make and drink hot chocolate.
 It is simple hand-carved kitchenware that you can use to make hot chocolate.
 To use it, you just hold it in between your palms and rotate it by rubbing your palms together.
 This creates a smooth and delicious hot creamy chocolate.
 Even if you don’t plan to use it for culinary purposes, its unique design still makes it a great addition to your kitchen décor.